- DTP Success Team

 A lucky guess provides a significant 25% chance of getting the question right.

-If you were unsure of the correct answer to a question and needed to make an educated guess, the structure of the DSST exam’s four (4) answer choice questions tip the odds in your favor.
+If you're unsure of the correct answer to a question and need to make an educated guess, the structure of the DSST exams give you an edge over CLEP tests.

 Unlike other standardized tests, DSST exams do not penalize a test taker for wrong answers.